jabney/swiftSet/README.md

 ```

 ### Sets of Objects
 Objects can also be used in sets, but it requires an extra step &mdash; one of several options to return a unique key from an object.
 Every option requires that an object has some property to establish its uniqueness, to differentiate it from other objeces.
-This is often some sort if ID value or unique identifier, and it acts as a key for when the item is added to `Set`'s internal histogram (at its core an object literal).
+This is often some sort if unique value or identifier, and it acts as a key for when the item is added to `Set`'s internal histogram (at its core an object literal).

 #### The `toString` Method
 This method requires that the objects in the set all have a toString method which can return a unique identifier on the object.